Prakhar1Ojha/titanyx-fitness-html/README.md

 # 🏋️ Titanyx Fitness Gym

-A complete, multi-section HTML5 website for a fictional premium fitness center — built as a pure HTML practice project (no CSS framework, no JavaScript yet).
+A complete, multi-section HTML5 website for a fictional premium fitness center — built as a pure HTML + CSS framework + JavaScriptpractice project.

 ---

 ## 📖 Overview

 Titanyx Fitness Gym is a static single-page website that simulates the full online presence of a commercial gym.
-It covers everything a real gym site would need: membership info, trainers, schedules, nutrition plans, forms, and contact details — all built using semantic HTML5.
+It covers everything a real gym site would need: membership info, trainers, schedules, nutrition plans, forms, and contact details — all built using semantic HTML5,CSS framework and JavaScript.

 This project was created to practice structuring a large, realistic website using proper HTML5 elements instead of relying on generic `<div>`s.